szm6183/Test-Repo/README.md

 # Test-Repo
-This is a test repo for STAT 184
+This is a test repo for STAT 184.
+This is an **extended** description